 We have an ownership interest of less than 20.0% in preferred shares of The Range NYC, LLC ("Five Iron Golf"), an urban indoor golf experience company which hosts a golf simulation technology and serves food and beverage.
-The investment is accounted for at cost less impairments, and is adjusted for observable changes in fair value.
-During the twelve months ended December 31, 2023, we invested an additional \$2.0 million in Five Iron Golf and recognized a \$0.4 million fair value step-up in our investment related to an observable market transaction that occurred during the third quarter of 2023.
-As of December 31, 2023 and December 31, 2022, the carrying value of our investment in Five Iron Golf was \$32.4 million and \$30.0 million, respectively, which is included in other assets, net on our consolidated balance sheets.
+As of December 31, 2024 and December 31, 2023, the carrying value of our investment in Five Iron Golf was \$33.9 million and \$32.4 million, respectively, and is included in other assets, net on our consolidated balance sheets.